bakotaco/anchovy/README.md

 Introduction
 ------------

-This project contains a simple database migration script.
-All is written in bourne shell script to make it ultraportable and work in limited environments.
-There is an extensive test suite defined in the tests directory.
+Anchovy is a simple database migration tool.
+It is completely written in bourne shell to make it ultraportable and language agnostic.
+It comes with an extensive test suite, There is an extensive test suite defined in the tests directory.

-Currently only MySQL databases are supported, but anchovy is easy to extend with support for other databases in the future.
+Currently it only works with MySQL databases, but anchovy is easy to extend to support other databases in the future.
+Anchovy has been tested on OS X Lion.

 Prerequisites
 -------------
 * Bourne shell (installed in /bin/sh, tested with bash supplied bourne mode)
 * Make (tested with GNU make)
-* MySQL client
+* MySQL client (tested with 5.5.14)

 Installation
 ------------